AxiaCoin/axia-network-v2/scripts/ansible/README.md

 ## Using

-To create an AxiaGo service on localhost
+To create an Axia service on localhost

 1. Check you have Ansible 2.9+ (see [Installing](#installing))
-2. Clone the AxiaGo git repository
+2. Clone the Axia git repository
     ```
     $ git clone https://github.com/axiacoin/axia-network-v2
     ```

 3. Change to this directory
     ```
-    $ cd axiago/scripts/ansible
+    $ cd axia/scripts/ansible
     ```

 4. Run the service playbook